How to intregrate CK editor in Laravel

 </html>

-Here, we just added simple link to navigate to post creation page and table to display posts.
-At bottom of table, we have included pagination links too so it will display 10 posts at a time.
+Here, we just added a simple link to navigate to the post creation page and a table to display posts.
+At bottom of the table, we have included pagination links too so it will display 10 posts at a time.

-Let's create another view for form which will handle post inputs.
-Create new file with name as create_post.blade.php and add below code in it.
+Let’s create another view for a form that will handle post inputs.
+Create a new file with the name create_post.blade.php and add below code in it.

 <!doctype html>